mohanataraj/spotte-routing-algorithm/README.md

 # spotte-routing-algorithm
 The future of routing algorithms for Spotte Maps

-Zenodo DOI : this is the first commit of our DOI to claim improvisation novelty from current systems.
+Zenodo DOI : this is the first commit of our DOI [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.21439010.svg)](https://doi.org/10.5281/zenodo.21439010)
-[![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.21439010.svg)](https://doi.org/10.5281/zenodo.21439010)

 INTELLECTUAL PROPERTY NOTICE - scroll to the end